Kari Lake's lawyers fined in failed Arizona election lawsuit

 In an order, the state’s highest court said Lake’s attorney made “false factual statements” that more than 35,000 ballots had been improperly added to the total ballot count.
 They have 10 days to submit the payment to the court clerk.

-The court, however, refused to order Lake to pay attorney fees to cover the costs of defending Hobbs and Secretary of State Adrian Fontes in Lake’s appeal.
+The court, however, refused to order Lake to pay attorney fees to cover the costs of defending Hobbs and Secretary of State Adrian Fontes, also a Democrat, in Lake’s appeal.

-Chief Justice Robert Brutinel cited Lake’s challenge over signature verification remains unresolved.
+Chief Justice Robert Brutinel said Lake’s challenge over signature verification remains unresolved.

 Hobbs and Fontes said Lake and her attorneys should face sanctions for baselessly claiming that over 35,000 ballots were inserted into the race at a facility where a contractor scanned mail-in ballots to prepare them for county election workers to process and count.